mpilhlt/reference-extraction/docs/content/workshop-2023/cfp.md

 ## Call for Participation

-For the workshop on 15/16 May, 2023, we invite contributions to the following topics/questions:
+For the hybrid workshop on 15/16 May, 2023, we invite contributions to the following topics/questions:

 ### Problem/task definition
 - What are use cases and current projects, in which the issue of extracting heterogeneous reference data arises?